patxibocos/pcs-scraper/README.md

 This is a [ProCyclingStats](https://www.procyclingstats.com/) (PCS) data scraper.
 It fetches and parses HTML pages to end up building different model entities that will be serialized and exported.

-ℹ️pcs-scraper currently supports scraping teams, riders and races.
+ℹ️&nbsp;pcs-scraper currently supports scraping teams, riders and races.

 ## Setup ⚙️